 All schools have been allocated additional funding to work with learners who have been registered for FSM at any point in the last six years (known as Ever 6 FSM).
 School also receive funding for children who have been looked after continuously for more than six months, children of service personnel and those who are adopted.
-The intended effect of this funding it to accelerate progress, raise attainment and support the learners in participation of activities in the wider curriculum.
-Schools decide how the allocated pupil premium funding should be spent, since they are best placed to assess what additional provision should be made for these learners.
+The intended effect of this funding is to accelerate progress, raise attainment and support the learners in participation in activities in the wider curriculum.
+Schools decide how the allocated pupil premium funding should be spent since they are best placed to assess what additional provisions should be made for these learners.
 All schools are required to report on the amount of funding received, how this is being allocated and the impact of any additional support or provision.

 This statement details our school’s use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year’s spending on pupil premium had within our school.

 Key Information and Additional Guidance